Currently - lecturer in Saxophone, Improvisation at Queensland Conservatorium at Griffith University and the Jazz Music Institute.

 Currently in the concept stage of writing and recording a solo album playing all the instruments himself.

-Currently a lecturer at the West Australian Academy of Performing Arts, Edith Cowan University with a music program attracting students from all over Australia and the world, where he teaches one on one and ensembles.
+Formerly a lecturer in Improvisation at the West Australian Academy of Performing Arts, Edith Cowan University with a music program attracting students nationally and internationally.

 James is currently a lecturer in saxophone, drums, and improvisation at the Queensland Conservatorium at Griffith University.